 Nyswander–Blanchard Pre-Dissertation Fellowship

-The Nyswander–Blanchard Pre-Dissertation Fellowships support tribal college and university (TCU) faculty who have been admitted to or are enrolled in a doctoral degree program.
+The Nyswander–Blanchard Pre-Dissertation Fellowship supports tribal college and university (TCU) faculty who have been admitted to or are enrolled in a doctoral degree program.
 This fellowship provides awards of $3,000 to $10,000 over one year.
 Faculty must be in the coursework phase of their doctoral studies (typically the first three years).

 The program was established in 2012 with support and funding from College Fund Board Member Kim Blanchard and the Nyswander–Manson family.
-The aim of the program is to increase the number of TCU faculty members with a doctorate, thus supporting faculty members’ own educational goals, strengthening TCU academic programs, and cultivating TCU and community leaders.
+The aim of the program is to increase the number of TCU faculty members with a doctorate, thus supporting faculty members’ own educational goals while strengthening TCU academic programs and cultivating leaders from within.

 Fellowship funding must be used to cover expenses associated with degree attainment such as tuition, fees, and books.
 Other eligible expenses include research support (e.g., data collection and analysis), software, periodicals, and travel required to conduct research.